rlister/stax/README.md

 Stax is a highly-opionated framework for managing Cloudformation stacks along with all the crappy glue code you need around them.

+Stax is built as a set of ruby classes, with configuration based around sub-classing and monkey-patching.

 ## Concepts

 ### Application